InfraKiwi/kiwi-provider/docs/index.md

-# 10infra-config
+# kiwi-config

-`10infra-config` is a pull-based task execution system.
+`kiwi-config` is a pull-based task execution system.

-To get started, check out the [quickstart](./core-docs/quickstart.md) example.
+To get started, check out the [quickstart](./core/quickstart.md) example.